What is a Master of Public Health (Advanced)?

 - Apply knowledge and skills of systematic research to public health practice.

-CAPHIA accredited
+CAPHIA member

 PHAA registration

-On graduation, you are eligible to register with the Public Health Association of Australia.
+As a student, you are eligible to register with the Public Health Association of Australia.

 This is an AQF Level 9 course delivered by Torrens University Australia Ltd.